Sonnet 305

 A sense of burden in his face I read

-And he continued in a whisper low.
+And he went on in whispers, soft and low.

 In the graveyard stands a blank faced stone